Toadsmen77/CalculusComputer/README.md

 https://youtu.be/P9dpTTpjymE

 Computer for nth order derivatives of single variable and multivariable mathematical functions.
-<i>♫ It's as easy as can be, just have to take dx/dt, I will derive, I will derive! ♫ </i>
+<i>♫ It's as easy as can be, just have to take dx/dt, I will derive, I will deriiiive! ♫ </i>
 <h2>Integral Calculator</h2>

 uuuhhhh TBD lol